Dementia and social care

 Funding amount: £279,729

-This study will assess the acceptability and feasibility of implementing an intervention that will support improved nutritional care for people with dementia who are living at home.
-It will involve training homecare staff to work in partnership with the carer of a person with dementia to identify individuals at risk of malnutrition and to address this in practical ways.
+This study is assessing the acceptability and feasibility of implementing an intervention that will support improved nutritional care for people with dementia who are living at home.
+It involves training homecare staff to work in partnership with the carer of a person with dementia to identify individuals at risk of malnutrition and to address this in practical ways.
 We hope this will help to reduce the numbers of people becoming unwell and/or needing hospital care due to poor nutrition.

 Chief Investigator: Professor Jane Murphy, Bournemouth University